Adaptive truncation of infinite sums: applications to Statistics: Statistical applications: Illustrations

-In addition, we analyse the inventory data using implementations of the sum-to-threshold (approach 1) and error-bounding pair (approach 2) truncation algorithms in the Stan~\citep{Carpenter2017} programming language -- please see Appendix~\ref{app:sec:comp_dets} for details -- and reveal why~\cite{Benson2021} find that $K=100$ is sufficient for the analysis of these data: the median number of iterations needed to approximate the normalising constant to within $\varepsilon = 2.2 \times 10^{-16}$ of the truth was around $81$ for approaches 1 and 2, and around $100$ for the Batches approach.
-The results of this analysis are given in Table~\ref{tab:COMP_inventory_results} and show that while fixing $K=100$ would be competitive in terms of Effective Sample Size (ESS)/minute, the adaptive truncation algorithms perform fewer iterations and achieve very satisfactory performance without burdening the analyst with having to choose $K$.
-In particular, a conservative choice of upper bound ($K = 3300$) yields rather poor performance because the likelihood calculations employ many more iterations than needed and result in much higher run times.
+In addition, we analyse the inventory data using implementations of the sum-to-threshold~\footnote{Although it fails the ratio test and the sum-to-threshold is valid, for this problem $n_0$ is greater than the number of necessary iterations, that is, sum-to-threshold is not guaranteed for this case.} (approach 1) and error-bounding pair (approach 2) truncation algorithms in the Stan~\citep{Carpenter2017} programming language -- please see Appendix~\ref{app:sec:comp_dets} for details -- and reveal why~\cite{Benson2021} find that $K=100$ is sufficient for the analysis of these data: the median number of iterations needed to approximate the normalising constant to within $\varepsilon \approx 2.2 \times 10^{-16}$ of the truth was around $80$ for approaches 1 and 2.
+The results of this analysis are given in Table~\ref{tab:COMP_inventory_results} and show that fixing $K$ is not a good approach in terms of Effective Sample Size (ESS)/minute, the adaptive truncation algorithms perform fewer iterations and achieve very satisfactory performance without burdening the analyst with having to choose $K$.